By Shamir

 What "Now on Google TV" Actually Means

-A few practical things, because the Android ecosystem is messy and "available on Google TV" can mean very different things in different listings:
+The Android ecosystem is messy and "available on Google TV" can mean very different things across listings.
+Here's exactly what shipped:

-• One purchase.
-A Tuneline license is per-account, not per-device.
+- One purchase.
+A Tuneline license is per-account, not per-device, and the TV install is covered by it.
 The TV install does not cost extra and does not require a separate subscription.

-If you've ever paid for an app twice because the "TV version" was a different SKU, you'll appreciate this.
+If you've ever paid for an app twice because the "TV version" was a different SKU, you'll appreciate that second point even though the first one means there technically are two listings now.

 What Changes on the Big Screen